Mohibul-Hasan-Rana/github-repository-search-in-laravel-11-and-react/README.md

 - Uncomment extension=pdo_sqlite and extension=sqlite3 lines in php.ini file if not uncommented.

 ## Installation
- 1. Clone the repository from: ``` git clone https://github.com/Mohibul-Hasan-Rana/github-repository-search-in-laravel-11-and-react.git ```
+ 1. Clone the repository from: ``` git clone https://github.com/Mohibul-Hasan-Rana/github-repository-search-in-laravel-11-and-react.git <your-repo-name>```

  2. Navigate to the project directory: ```cd your-repo-name```